bkeepers/morphine/README.md

 # Morphine

+**NOTE: I am in the process of extracting dependency injection features from [Gaug.es](http://get.gaug.es).
+Currently, the only feature of this library is memoization.
+I am not dumb or inexperienced.
+I'm just not done yet.**

 Morphine is a lightweight dependency injection framework for Ruby.
 It uses a simple Ruby DSL to ease the pain of wiring your dependencies together.

 ## Usage